jj-zhu/jj-zhu.github.io/index.md

 My overall goal is to advance research in computational algorithms to change the world for the better.
 In general, I am interested in **optimization, machine learning, dynamical systems, decision-making, and control**.
 On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
 On the other hand, I am interested in **interfacing dynamical systems (e.g., gradient flow, dynamic optimal transport, control theory) and machine learning (e.g., robustness of deep learning models, generative models)**, aiming at building robust and scalable optimization and learning algorithms.
 All those call for **a new generation of computational algorithms that can manipulate probability distributions and large-scale data robustly**, which is the technical focus of my research program.
 Some example topics include

-+ robust machine learning under distribution shift
++ robust machine learning, learning under distribution shift
 + distributionally robust optimization, optimization under uncertainty
-+ applications of optimal transport, kernel methods, generative models
++ generative models, machine learning applications of optimal transport and kernel methods
 + numerical optimization, numerical methods
-+ control, multi-stage decision-making
++ control theory, multi-stage decision-making
 + data-driven modeling of dynamical systems and physics

 See [here](/research/) for more information about research topics.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 Though the frequency of updates depends on how busy I am at the moment.